programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

 ### stop data input

-We assume that the names of your docker containers are as following... (adjust to your situation)
+We assume that the names of your docker containers are as following... (adjust to your situation, but these names are typical)

 ```bash
 docker stop easydb-webfrontend easydb-server easydb-eas